iTwin/itwinjs-core/test-apps/ui-items-providers-test/README.md

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.
 See LICENSE.md for license terms and full copyright notice.

-This is an example of a "run time" extension package that can be used in iTwin.js host applications to augment the UI components displayed in the main design frontstage.
-See <http://itwinjs.org> for comprehensive documentation on the iTwin.js API and the various constructs used in this sample.
+This is an example of a package that can be added to provide tools and augment the UI in an iModelApp.
+When initialized this package will register different stages and UiItemProviders to provide tools, widgets, and status bar items to the stages.
+See <http://itwinjs.org> for comprehensive documentation on the iTwin.js API and the various constructs used in this test.

 ## Development Setup

-1. The test application ui-test-app servers as the default an iTwin.js host application.
+1. The test application ui-test-app serves as the default an iTwin.js host application and is already set up to take a dependency on this package.

 2. The dependencies are installed as part of "rush install" in the iTwin.js repository.

-3. Build the extension as part of the "rush build" in the iTwin.js repository, or separately build using the npm build command.
+3. Build the package as part of the "rush build" in the iTwin.js repository, or separately build using the npm build command.

   ```sh
   npm run build
   ```

-4. Once the extension is built, change to the directory `ui-test-app` and build that application.
+4. Once the package is built, change to the directory `ui-test-app` and build that application.

   ```sh
   npm run build